As amended and restated on May 17, 2017

 Categorical Standards of Director Independence

-In order to qualify as independent, the Board must determine that a director has no material relationship with the Company.
-Because it is not possible to anticipate or to explicitly provide for all circumstances that might signal potential conflicts of interest, or that might bear on the materiality of a director's relationship to the Company, it is best that the Board make "independence" determinations broadly, considering all relevant facts and circumstances.
+In order to qualify as independent, the Board must affirmatively determine that a director has no material relationship with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company).
+Because it is not possible to anticipate or to explicitly provide for all circumstances that might signal potential conflicts of interest, or that might bear on the materiality of a director’s relationship to the Company, it is best that the Board make “independence” determinations broadly, considering all relevant facts and circumstances.
 In particular, a director will not be independent if:

+Such independence standards shall be interpreted in a manner consistent with applicable NYSE rules regarding independence.
 For purposes of these standards, immediate family members include a director's child, stepchild, parent, stepparent, spouse, sibling, step-sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law, and anyone (other than domestic employees) who shares the director's home.
 However, when applying the three-year look back provisions in the categories set forth above, individuals who are no longer immediate family members as a result of legal separation or divorce or those who have died or become incapacitated are not included.
+In addition, references to the Company include any parent or subsidiary in a consolidated group with the Company or such other company as is relevant to any determination under the independent standards set forth above.

 For relationships not covered by the foregoing standards, the determination of whether the relationship is material or not, and therefore whether the director would be independent or not, shall be made by the directors who satisfy the above independence standards.
 The Board's determination of each director's independence will be disclosed annually in the Company’s proxy statement.